priyamdey/Smart-Shopping-app/README.md

 It has been built using Untiy 3D engine + Vuforia SDK.

-Vuforia SDK does the heavy lifting with Image recognition, 3D Object recognition.
+Vuforia SDK does the heavy lifting with Image and 3D Object recognition.
 You can read more about it here: https://library.vuforia.com/getting-started/overview.html

 ------------------------
 Image recogniser